|

 to the program of the new descriptive or naturalistic art, those of Paolo

-an imperfect understanding of the spatial innovations of Masaccio and
+from an imperfect understanding of the spatial innovations of Masaccio

-Piero della Francesca.
-Uccello began his career as an assistant to the
+and Piero della Francesca.
+Uccello began his career as an assistant to

-also accompanied Gentile da Fabriano to Venice in 1425 to work on mosaics.
+Gentile da Fabriano to Venice in 1425 to work on mosaics.
+When he returned

-When he returned to his native Florence six years later, he was apparently
+to his native Florence six years later, he was apparently quite sought

-quite sought after as a painter.
-In 1456, Cosimo de' Medici engaged him
+after as a painter.
+In 1456, Cosimo de' Medici engaged him to paint a

-to paint a series of three battle pictures for the walls of a bedroom
+series of three battle pictures for the walls of a bedroom in his palace.

-in his palace.
-The subject of all three panels was the battle of San Romano,
+subject of all three panels was the Battle

 |